 Many people use GPS and public NTP servers for similar reasons.
 For instance, you may want to establish uniform time among all of the computers in a corporate or organizational network.
 Or you might want to sync up with a third-party service that demands you maintain timing consistency, such as a credit card payment network.

 Each use case differs.
 There are, however, a few universal concerns that might help you determine which time source is the most appropriate:

 Most public NTP servers are rate-limited.
 For instance, you can only request time from NIST once every four seconds.
 When combined with problems like poor network connections and latency, rate limiting sets firm upper limits on the precision of internet-based time.

 GPS broadcasts are direct and continuous.
 This makes it possible to keep sampling the data and maintain a more precise clock calibration.

 Governance and Trust

 GPS receivers include synchronization logging and intermediary-free connections to time sources.
 With web-based time servers, your signal has to work its way through the internet before it gets to you, so tracing and auditing can be extremely difficult.

 Variability and Accuracy

 Pulling clock data from the internet is usually fine for non-critical purposes, but even web NTP providers admit that it's not good enough for critical applications such as those that might involve human life or the success of a company.
 GPS time is orders of magnitude more accurate than internet alternatives.
-The data you receive also exhibits far less variation between individual GPS sources.
+The timing data you receive also exhibits far less variation.

 NTP requires bi-directional network port access to function properly, and it uses widely known port numbers.
 This raises the possibility that bad actors might perform reflection and amplification attacks using internet NTP servers to DDoS your network.